elegant-scipy/elegant-scipy/markdown/ch3.markdown

 rrr-whi-wheo-wheo-wheo-wheo-wheo-wheo.

-Since we realise that not everyone is fluent in bird-speak, perhaps it's best if we visualize the measurements---better known as "the signal"---instead:
+Since we realise that not everyone is fluent in bird-speak, perhaps it's best if we visualize the measurements—better known as "the signal"—instead:

 ```python
 from scipy.io import wavfile